SabakiHQ/Sabaki/docs/guides/create-themes.md

 ## Structure

-First, create a [userstyle](userstyle-tutorial.md) as usual.
+First, create a userstyle.
 A userstyle consists of a CSS file `styles.css` and other assets such as images, fonts, or other CSS files.
+Take a look at [Shudan's documentation](https://github.com/SabakiHQ/Shudan/tree/master/docs#styling) to see how to change board and stone images in a userstyle.
 Put the files in a folder, say `theme`, and make sure no other files or folders are in there.

 ## `package.json`